 When the Permittee proposes changes to the facility

-Whenever the permittee proposes a change in design, construction, operation, or maintenance of the Permittee’s facility infrastructure that will increase the risk of manure, litter, feed, process wastewater, or other organic by-products entering surface or groundwaters, the Permittee must update their MPPP and submit the updated MPPP at least 60 days prior to implementing any proposed changes.
+Whenever the permittee proposes a change in design, construction, operation, or maintenance of the Permittee’s facility infrastructure, the Permittee must update their MPPP and submit the updated MPPP at least 60 days prior to implementing any proposed changes.

 Ecology will review the modified MPPP and may request additional information to clarify, modify, or supplement previously submitted material.
-If Ecology determines the changes to the modified MPPP are substantial, we will notify the Permittee of the need to publish public notice.
+If Ecology determines the changes to the modified MPPP are substantial as defined by 40 CFR 122.42 (e)(6), we will notify the Permittee of the need to publish public notice.
+Ecology will also publish a public notice on its website that includes the proposed changes and information submitted by the CAFO owner available for public review and comments, including an opportunity for requesting a hearing.

 When Ecology determines that the modified MPPP is complete, the Permittee must publish a public notice using the template on the Coverage Modification form.
 The public notice must be published once a week for two (2) weeks with at least seven (7) days between publications in a single newspaper of general circulation in the county where the operation is located.

 The second publication date of the public notice starts a thirty (30)-day public comment period.
-At the end of the thirty (30)-day public comment period, Ecology will consider any comments received on the proposed changes before issuing a decision on the coverage modification.
+At the end of the thirty (30)-day public comment period, Ecology will consider and respond to any comments received on the proposed changes before issuing a decision on the coverage modification and may require the CAFO owner or operator to make further revisions to the MPPP.
+Once the MPPP revisions are incorporated into the permit, Ecology will notify the Permittee and the public of the final decision concerning revisions to the terms and conditions of the permit.

+If Ecology determines the revisions to the MPPP are not substantial, the agency will make the revised MPPP available to the public and include it in the permit record, revise the terms of the MPPP that is incorporated into the permit, and notify the Permittee and the public of any changes to the MPPP that are incorporated into the permit.

 When Ecology, WSDA, or Permittee assessments require MPPP updates